Most people are well acquainted with Tax Day, the day when everyone’s tax returns are due. But you may be less familiar with Tax Freedom Day.

 At first glance, knowing when Tax Freedom Day falls every year may not seem that useful or important to you.
 But it helps you understand the role taxes play in your life and finances.

-You can calculate your personal Tax Freedom Day by using the calculations outlined earlier.
-You’ll simply add up your state and federal tax obligations and then divide that by your adjusted gross income.
+You can calculate your personal day by using the calculations outlined earlier.
+You’ll simply add up your state and federal tax burden and then divide that by your adjusted gross income.

 Then you’ll multiply that percentage by 365 and from there you should be able to see how long it’ll take you to pay off your tax bill.
-If your Tax Freedom Day falls later in the year, this means taxes are having a bigger impact on your life than you realize.
+If your day falls later in the year, this means taxes are having a bigger impact on your life than you realize.

 And Tax Freedom Day will be particularly relevant to you if you own a small business.
 If you’re a small business owner, you should calculate your business’ Tax Freedom Day and compare that to when it falls for your state.

-If your business’ Tax Freedom Day falls much later in the year than it does for your state, this could be a sign that you need to adjust your accounting practices accordingly.
+If your business’ day falls much later in the year than it does for your state, this could be a sign that you need to adjust your accounting practices accordingly.

 Tax Freedom Day is a useful way to gauge how taxes are impacting your finances.
 Looking at the national average is helpful but you’ll get a much better picture by looking at your individual state’s Tax Freedom Day.
 And of course, you can calculate this for yourself and your business.